pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_mnist.rst

 The Mnist Data set is included in the torchvision datasets.
 In general, it is possible to load the set and pass it nearly into the torch.utils.data.DataLoader method.
-However, with the toolbox this is a little bit tricky since the models dtype is set to double.
+However, with the toolbox, this is a little bit tricky since the model’s dtype is set to double.
 This default change is necessary in order to export the model to C++.
-As a consequence the model expects a double input so that the dataset tensor has to be changed manually to double and then the channels have to be added by reshaping the images.
+As a consequence, the model expects a double input so that the dataset tensor has to be changed manually to double, and then the channels have to be added by reshaping the images.

 .. code:: python